-Dimensions: Ehrenberg: 110 µm long; Leidy: 60-580 µm; Cash: 100-300 µm; Hoogenraad & De Groot: 110-440, sometimes up to 800 µm (pers. comm.).
+Dimensions: Ehrenberg: 110-140 µm long (see remarks); Leidy: 60-580 µm; Cash: 100-300 µm; Hoogenraad & De Groot: 110-440, sometimes up to 800 µm (pers. comm.).
 My measurements?
-See my remarks!
+See my remarks.

-Ecology: in sediments of fresh water ponds, ditches and bogs; also in moist soil.
+Ecology: In sediments of freshwater ponds, ditches and bogs; also in moist soil.

-Unfortunately this fairly general description has led to different interpretations and alternations by several authors.
+Unfortunately, this fairly general description has led to different interpretations and alternations by several authors.
 For example, Cash and Hopkinson (1909) modified the character “oblong” in “typically oblong or pear-shaped”, and “rounded fundus” in “the crown arched, sometimes furnished with a mamillary protuberance”.
 They argued that “although this species is now almost universally called Difflugia pyriformis, Ehrenberg’s name has the priority and must be adopted in accordance with the rule of zoological nomenclature”.
-If you are looking through the literature most species labeled as D. oblonga are pyriform (pear-shaped) and much larger than the length of 110 µm given by Ehrenberg (Fig. 1).
+If you are looking through the literature, most species labeled as D. oblonga are pyriform (pear-shaped) and much larger than the length of 111-140 µm given by Ehrenberg (Fig. 1).